-Communal areas Circulation areas visually inspected.
-None.
-Garages and permanent outbuildings Visually inspected.
-None.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear generally laid to monoblock, grass, paving and gravel.
-Boundaries are generally marked by timber fencing and hedging.
+There are garden grounds to the front and rear generally laid to artificial grass, stone chips and paving.
+Boundaries are generally marked by timber fencing and brick/block walling.

 Ceilings Visually inspected from floor level.
-Cennigs The ceilings are formed in plasterboard.
+The ceilings are formed in plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are formed in a mixture of plastered masonry and plasterboard.
+The walls are a mixture of plastered masonry and plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction with tongue and grooved boarding laid on timber joists.
+The flooring is generally of suspended timber construction with tongue and grooved boarding laid on timber joists.
+The remaining flooring is of concrete construction.
 The floors were predominantly covered by fitted floor coverings.
 There was no means of access to any sub floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Painted softwood finishes with timber panelled internal doors.
 The kitchen is fitted with a combination of base and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-None.
+There is a feature fireplace attached to a living room wall incorporating a hard wired electric fire.

 Internal decorations Visually inspected.
-The decoration comprises a combination of painted and papered finishes.
+The decoration comprises a combination of papered and painted finishes.

 Cellars Visually inspected where there was a safe and purpose-built access.
 None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electricity meter is located externally.
-The switchgear is located in the entrance vestibule.
+The electricity meter and switchgear are located within an entrance hall cabinet. ------------- --

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 The gas meter is located externally.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 The plumbing installation is formed in a combination of metal and plastic pipework.
-White sanitary ware is provided with a mixer shower over the bath and an electric shower in the ground floor level shower room.
+Coloured sanitary ware is provided with an electric shower over the bath.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Gas boiler with radiators.
 The wall mounted boiler heats a series of radiators and provides an instantaneous hot water supply.